 The first 12 Smashulas offered in Feb 2018 sold out in just a few hours, from a single announcement on Instagram stories.
 Subsequent rounds have sold nearly as fast as we list them..
-We are now offering the next 12 Smashulas, serial numbers #061 to #072.
-And this time the wait will be minimal - these 12 spatulas will be ready to ship the second week of July (we are getting better at this).
+We are now offering another 24 Smashulas, serial numbers #073 to #096.
+Current production schedule is running at about 1 month.

 Each Smashula is acid-etched with a unique serial number and your name, and it’s shipped in a custom-made red velvet pouch.
 Your Smashula immediately becomes an heirloom to pass on to generations of burger lovers.
 This is more than just another spatula.

 Smashula is the only burger spatula you will ever need when smashing burgers.
 George Motz makes thousands of burgers a year at events around the world and it has transformed the way he works.

 Smashula is the brainchild of America's Hamburger Expert George Motz and Chef William Shear and is the result of many hours of design and testing.

 The Fine Print - Due to the personalized nature of Smashula, except in the event of manufacturer defect, all sales are final.
 Production time can exceed 4 weeks.

 Each Smashula is shipped with an optional tight-fitting black rubber BMX grip (recommended for commercial/heavy use).
 The grip is difficult to slip onto the handle, but you’ll need that tight fit for serious smash action.

 International flat rate shipping is now available to most parts of the world.